zumasys/docs/site/docs/jbase/jbase/jbase-fundamentals/README.md

 ### Workshop #2

-Write a program to open the CUSTOMER file, read a record and display its contents
+Write a program to open the _CUSTOMER_ file, read a record and display its contents:

 ```
 OPEN “CUSTOMER” TO CUST ELSE STOP